LMS0815/OctoPrint-StatusLine/README.md

 # StatusLine

-Simple plugin which prints the controller status line (actually the M117 Display Message command) on the SideBar
+Simple plugin which displays the M117 message history on the SideBar

 ![StatusLine](status_line.png?raw=true)